 If your PNG image is too small, try adding the -Gdpi=192 option in your dot command, which doubles up the image dimensions by changing the dpi value (default is 96).

-Try en2.lexc with additional rule for the plural type city-cities:
+You can download a zip file that contains some of the toy examples I show in the class.
+Try en2.lexc with the additional rule for the plural type city-cities:

 Here is a net that solves the long-distance dependency between Czech superlative prefix and comparative suffix using flag diacritics @P.SUP.ON@ and @D.SUP@: